 - The British historians divided the history of India into three periods: Hindu, Muslim and British.
-This division was based on the idea that religion of the rulers was the only important historical change, and that there was no other significant development.
+This division was based on the idea that the religion of the rulers was the only important historical change and that there was no other significant development.

 - Most historians look to economic and social factors to characterize the major elements of different moments of the past.

 - The life of hunter-gatherers, early farmers and early empires were called early societies.